 A small power button on the bottom turns on the camera, and the shutter button is on the top.
 Zooming is accomplished by dragging a finger left and right on the rear top edge of the camera.
 It’s a little clunky, as it can be hard to set just the right composition, but it works.

 The camera is fully automatic: it sets shutter speed and ISO automatically with a fixed f2 aperture.
 You can tap on the rear screen to tell the camera the exposure metering point and it will do its best.
 The Lytro needs a wide aperture to capture the best light field — the direction of the light as well as its intensity and color.
-There’s a little clicking sound when you point the camera at a very bright object like the sky on a sunny day, and exposure is reduced.
-I suspect it’s inserting a neutral density filter inside the lens barrel to reduce the light intensity.
+There’s a little clicking sound when you point the camera at a very bright object like the sky on a sunny day, and I expect it’s inserting a neutral density filter inside the lens barrel to reduce the light intensity.

 In “Everyday mode” (the default), the Lytro takes photos instantaneously when you press the shutter button.
 Lytro makes much of this “instant capture” capability in its marketing, because a light field camera doesn’t have to focus.
 In theory, yes.
 In practice, not so much, which is why there’s “Creative mode”, accessed by swiping a finger upwards on the rear screen and tapping a small icon, allowing you to focus the camera.
 The physics of optics has crashed the “focus free” light field party here: the camera has to focus the lens so that the captured light field has a useful range of potential focus planes.